manifoldfinance/xga-docs-v0/docs/index.md

         Slot 11, future can be used : crit, active, milestone, 02-11, 1
 ```

-!!! info inline "Reflection"
-  The idea is this: Since we run our own validators, we will know 2 epochs in advance in which slots
-  we will mint a block.
-So, we can sell that blockspace about 2 epochs in advance, providing a futures
-  market for below.
+The idea is this: Since we run our own validators, we will know 2 epochs in advance in which slots we will mint a block.
+So, we can sell that blockspace about 2 epochs in advance, providing a futures market for below.
 The following diagram shows an example of how this would work.
-Crucially, we want
-  users to be able to transact, that is, to be able to resell the futures on a secondary market.
+Crucially, we want users to be able to transact, that is, to be able to resell the futures on a secondary market.

+!!! note
+  We can extend the auction past 2 epochs

 ## Current MEV Boost Auction